sergioapv/backend-engineering-challenge/README.md

 ## Setup Instructions

 The application has minimal dependencies, the only one being **Pytest 7.1.1**.
 It was developed using **Python 3.10**.
-To prepare for running the command-line interface (CLI), install the program dependencies with the following command:
+To prepare for running the command-line interface (CLI), install the program dependencies with the following command from the repository root folder:

 ```pip install -e . ```
 ## How to Run the Application